-Ans – The two types of Azeotropes are minimum boiling azeotropes and maximum boiling azeotrope.
-This can be decided by the boling point of the azetrope.
+Ans – The two types of Azeotropes are minimum boiling azeotropes and maximum boiling azeotropes.
+This can be decided by the boiling point of the azeotrope.

 This was a detailed article on what is the azeotropic definition and the Azeotropic distillation process.
-If you have any doubt regarding this topic then feel free to ask in the comment section, we will help you to clear your doubt.
-Also, give us the suggestion on which topic we should cover in the next post.
-Till then check out chemical engineering and industrial safety-related article like NFPA Diamond Diagram Guide.
-You can download our app to stay updated with out latest articles.
+If you have any doubts regarding this topic then feel free to ask in the comment section, we will help you to clear your doubt.
+Also, give us suggestions on which topic we should cover in the next post.
+You can download our app Chemical Tweak to stay updated with out latest articles.